-Additionally, as well as engaging employees prior to their first day to ensure a smooth transition, Human Capital Institute (HCI) found that most organisations stop their commonly structured onboarding process after the first week, leaving new hires feeling confused, discouraged, and lacking resources.
-Therefore, it is no surprise new hire retention rate and organizational commitment suffer as organisations aren't doing a great job with onboarding when all activities are completed so quickly.
+Additionally, as well as engaging employees prior to their first day to ensure a smooth transition, Human Capital Institute (HCI) found that most organizations stop their commonly structured onboarding process after the first week, leaving new hires feeling confused, discouraged, and lacking resources.
+Therefore, it is no surprise new hire retention rate and organizational commitment suffer as organizations aren't doing a great job with onboarding when all activities are completed so quickly.
 A week is hardly enough time for a new hire to become acclimated to their company, culture, and role.
 The implementation of digital technology enables onboarding programs to extend throughout the employee's first 90 days, some may even extend out for a full year to ensure new hires are fully supported as they ramp-up to full productivity.

 Benefits of Digital Onboarding Process

 As previously mentioned, your company's entire onboarding process is incredibly important in influencing any first impressions new employees might have of your company.
 Creating an effective onboarding program and ensuring that new hires receive training sessions and communication tools even before they begin can go a long way in ensuring that they stay with the company for years to come.

 Below are a handful of other reasons why digital solutions just make sense during the onboarding process.

 Having a digital learning management systems in place ensures that your company can easily host an employee orientation, as well as hand out the employee handbook, to a global workforce or remote workers.
 For organizations with workers around the globe, the digital onboarding process makes work-related information and electronic documents easily accessible for a new hire.

 In this day and age, more employees will appreciate being able to access any info they need from their own devices or through mobile apps.